An environmental disturbance observer framework for autonomous surface vessels: Theory

 \end{linenomath*} Hence, $V$ is bounded by $\frac{\theta^2}{(4\lambda_\mathrm{min}(\boldsymbol{\Gamma})\sigma-2)}$ and thus the estimation error of the disturbance observer converges into a ball with radius $r_{b} = \frac{\theta}{\sqrt{2\lambda_\mathrm{min}(\boldsymbol{\Gamma})\sigma-1}}$.

-\begin{rmk} The error analysis by using the Lyapunov approach show likewise to the previous formulations that the error converges exponentially to zero if $\theta=0$, which implies that the disturbances are constant. \end{rmk}
+\begin{rmk} The stability analysis by using the Lyapunov approach shows likewise to the previous formulations that the error converges exponentially to zero if $\theta=0$, which implies that the disturbances are constant. \end{rmk}